Youth Leaders Guide

 Main meetings

-The main meetings begin on Saturday evening.
+The main meetings begin on Wednesday evening.
 Every morning and evening we come together as family to worship Jesus, hear some great teaching from the Bible and spend loads of time learning how to pray for each other and hanging out in God’s presence.

 Worship